-Results of drilling the various geological and geochemical targets are encouraging with significant gold mineralization identified across the subject property.
+Results of drilling in the various geological and geochemical targets are encouraging with significant gold mineralization identified throughout the subject property.
 The historic holes are of limited depth typically in the 150 foot range with some drilled to 400 feet.
-This drilling presents a negative appearance as to the potential of ground but it is in fact encouraging.
-This amount of gold mineralization leakage in the near surface rocks is very encouraging for the potential of a deeper level gold system.
-Limited intercepts from deeper drilling and along known structures support the potential for deeper gold mineralization.
+This close-spaced drilling is encouraging, providing evidence for leakage of gold mineralization in the near surface upper plate from sources at depth.
+Limited intercepts from deeper drilling along known structures support the potential for deeper gold mineralization within more favorable stratigraphy and structure.

 Mineralization, in economic quantities, is thought to occur at greater depths than has been drilled to date.
-This is a evidenced at the Cortez Mine, 10 miles to the north where drilling was unsuccessful for over 30 years during which time holes on the 9 million ounce deposit were limited to 100 to 400' depth.
-The potential of the Cortez and Cortez Hills area only became clear when holes were drilled in excess of 1,000 feet.
-There could be several reasons for this but the main factor in all these deposits is believed to be level at which "boiling" of hydrothermal fluids takes place and thus precipitation of gold and silver.
-(Placer Dome 2005b)
+This is evidenced at the Cortez Mine, 10 miles to the north where drilling was largely unsuccessful for over 30 years during which time shallow holes from 100 to 400' in depth failed to intersect the 9 million ounce Cortez Hills deposit.
+The potential of the Pipeline and Cortez Hills areas only became clear when holes were drilled in excess of 1,000 feet.
+Although several reasons may be the cause of the depth of formation of ore in this area, the main factor is believed by Placer Dome to be the level at which "boiling" of hydrothermal fluids and precipitation of gold and silver take place (Placer Dome 2005b).